Imalent LD10 Flashlight Review

 LED and Beam

 The emitter of choice here is a Cree XP-L HI.
 This seems to be a coolish temperature version, but the temperature is not stated.
-The reflector is quite deep, has a lightly orange peel texture, and again is a reflector not a TIR as is used in something like the A23.
+The reflector is quite deep, has a light orange peel texture, and again is a reflector, not a TIR as is used in something like the A23.

 The diffuser is quite useful for diffusing.
 It’s not a glow diffuser, and is not flexible.
 But it fits the light extremely well.

 These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.